 Note that the service uses the nssm.exe file when started, so make sure not to move or delete the file after adding the service.

 You can manage the metrics of all connected connectors centrally at the server level, by configuring the UFT Mobile server for Prometheus.
 In Administration settings > General, enable the integration with Prometheus.

 Alternatively, you can collect metrics only for a specific remote connector.

 - On the UFTM connector, open the metrics-config.properties file for editing.
 Set the value for METRICS_PROMETHEUS_ENABLE to true and save.

 Windows: Add a system variable with the name METRICS_PROMETHEUS_ENABLE and set the value to true.

-Restart the server:
+Restart the connector: